 Prime MinisterGovernment of India

-Compare indicators and KPIs on a monthly or yearly basis.
+Users can step back in time to compare indicators and KPIs on a monthly or yearly basis.

-Selected indicators make it easy to understand the performance of each scheme and find achievements or issues.
+Select indicators make it easy to understand the performance of each scheme and find achievements or issues.

-Drill down geographically to understand how each area ranks or compare regions across different indicators.
+Geographic drill-downs show how each area ranks or compare regions across different indicators.